-With all this in mind, E-Commerce strategy field consists primarily of the following seven advisory areas:
+With all this in mind, E-Commerce strategy field consists primarily of the following advisory areas:

-- Online Marketplace Strategy, that is, the development of a dedicated strategy for distribution via B2C and/or B2B online marketplaces such as Amazon, Amazon Business, eBay, etc.
+- Online Marketplace Strategy: Development of a dedicated strategy for distribution via B2C and/or B2B online marketplaces such as Amazon, Amazon Business, eBay, etc.

-- Third Party eRetailer Strategy, that is, the development a tailored strategy for distribution via third party e-retailers (online pure players for a particular sector).
+- Third Party eRetailer Strategy: Development a tailored strategy for distribution via third party e-retailers (online pure players for a particular sector)

-- Direct Sales & Affiliates, that is, the development of a tailored strategy for distribution via a firm’s own online shop and selected affiliates.
+- Direct Sales via E-Commerce: Development of a tailored strategy for distribution via a firm’s own online shop and selected affiliates

-- E-Commerce Readiness, that is, the creation of a comparative competitive analysis using specific evaluation criteria to measure the e-commerce maturity of a company’s strategy, organisation, customers, competitors and technology.
+- E-Commerce Readiness: Creation of a comparative competitive analysis using specific evaluation criteria to measure the e-commerce maturity of a company’s strategy, organisation, customers, competitors and technology

 Contact one of our experts